jackyzha0/quartz/content/notes/ethics-essay.md

 	- temporary waiting period white visibility is supressed white the story if fact checked.

 # 4 - Our responsibility

+Ideas
+- a social media platform that had a cap on the number of followers a person can have, and the number of people a person can follow
+- keep mainstream media separated from social media
+- keep the focus on close friends
+- no "influencers"
+- then you'd need reliable sources of new for mainstream media

 # Point 4
 So how can we, as IT professionals help to balance misinformation, censorship, and freedom of expression.